 A year and a half after launching Bloomtown, we were required to VAT register.
 A little word on this - unless you have lots of big purchases to offset the VAT, you should avoid VAT registering for as long as possible because it is a real stinger.
 Unless you’re ready to really hit it out of the park and far surpass the £85,000 threshold, it’s actually better to try to stay under the threshold.
 You don’t want to be giving 20% of your sales to the tax man if all you’re doing is hovering at £86,000!

 A very helpful tool for tracking your sales and VAT is Quickbooks Online.
 I also use it to raise invoices for all my trade accounts.
-It’s so easy for my accountant to use all this data to submit our returns and do our end-of-year accounts.
+It’s so easy for my accountant to use all of this data to submit our returns and do our end-of-year accounts.
 Easy peasy!

 Next up is trade shows - As I mentioned in my last episode, we recently exhibited at Top Drawer, which is a big London trade show.
-It took us 2 and a half years to do our first trade show as they can cost upward of £2000 for a teeny tiny space - not to mention the cost of decorating your stand, props, hotels, etcetera.
+It took us two and a half years to do our first trade show as they can cost upwards of £2000 for a teeny tiny space - not to mention the cost of decorating your stand, props, hotels, etcetera.
 Was it worth it?
 Well, we got a few new stockists out of it, but we already get several stockist enquiries a week through our website and social media, so I’m not really sure.
 I think if you pick the right show it can be worthwhile - next time, we’d like to do the Indie Beauty Expo as it’s more focused on our industry.
 We found Top Drawer to be geared more towards gift shops.